Get

 Are Border Collies Prone to Separation Anxiety?

-Separation anxiety is when a dog gets anxious or emotional when its owner leaves them alone at home.
-Many dog breeds suffer from this condition, although some get it worse than others.
+Separation anxiety is when a dog gets anxious or emotional when their owner leaves them alone at home.
+Many dogs suffer from this condition, but some get it worse than others.
 One of the breeds that suffer from separation anxiety the most is the Border Collie.

 When you consider how affectionate they are and how much they like being around their humans, it’s not surprising that Borders often get a bad case of separation anxiety.
 Some get very destructive, also.
 For these reasons, breeders don’t recommend Border Collies for those who spend most of their day away from home.